-SL1001 LEARNING AND WRITING ABOUT COMMUNITY SERVICE
+SVL1001 LEARNING AND WRITING ABOUT COMMUNITY SERVICE

 As part of the Feinstein Enriching America Program, this 10-hour course is designed to introduce students to the foundations of service learning, volunteerism and civic engagement.
 Through readings, class discussions, reflection and presentations, students will learn about the basic principles of community leadership, the opportunities for strategic involvement in the community, and the need for collaborative problem-solving to address community challenges.
-Concepts and practices from EN1030, Communication Skills will be reinforced.
-This is a graduation requirement and must be completed before a degree is conferred.
-Ouarter Credit Hours 1.0 honors students to the foundations of service learning, volunteerism and civic engagement.
-Through readings, class discussions, reflection and presentations, students will learn about the basic principles of community leadership, the opportunities for strategic involvement in the community, and the need for collaborative problem-solving to address community challenges.
-Concepts and practices from EN1H30, Honors Communication Skills will be reinforced.
+Concepts and practices from ENG1030, Communication Skills will be reinforced.
 This is a graduation requirement and must be completed before a degree is conferred.
 Quarter Credit Hours 1.0